All Episodes

 Your guy did.

-Senior citizens, current senior citizens enrolled in Medicare, are unaffected by the Ryan plan.
+Senior citizens, current senior citizens enrolled in Medicare are unaffected by the Ryan plan.

-Not one person, 55 years of age or older, currently enrolled in any kind of a Medicare plan is affected by it.
+Not one person 55 years of age or older currently enrolled in any kind of a Medicare plan is affected by it.

-That is for the next generation of recipients.
+Ryan's voucher program, the blood grant to the states, that is for the next generation of recipients.

 This voucher, we call that a huge federal subsidy that helps individuals buy their health coverage, much like Congress.

-Now the Liberals used to call these Cadillac plans.
+Now, the liberals used to call these Cadillac plans.

 Now they say these are horrible plans simply because they're politicizing everything.